thearyanmittal/thearyanmittal/README.md

 -->
 #### I'm currently working on:

-A machine learning model to be used during American football games that can help a defense predict what play an offense will run next based on pre-snap data (i.e. down, distance, hash, yard line, etc.)
+- A machine learning model to be used during American football games that can help a defense predict what play an offense will run next based on pre-snap data (i.e. down, distance, hash, yard line, etc.)
+- A physics-based game that simulates the universe.
+Players' objective is to colonize the galaxy with humankind.
+Collaboration with @chinarjoshi and @jeffreycshelton.

 <hr>